 The cumulative and collaborative act of sieving through this material in the gallery space - a daily process of ‘turning the heap’ - generated multiple hybrid, serendipitous, invited and chance one-to-one encounters; opening up new interrogations with the materiality of the work and the ideas held within.

 Organisational use: following the motto of ‘talking the talk and walking the walk’, we ask how modes of organisation can align more closely with the radicality of the subject matter presented, and in relation to practicing a politics of care.
-This area will be of direct practical use towards considering future structural, relational and economic underpinnings for The Showroom.
+This area was of direct practical use towards considering future structural, relational and economic underpinnings for The Showroom.

-Diverse economies: this is a space for diagramming the wide realm of cultural work that is organised along lines of shared resources; highlighting the diverse and resilient economic underpinnings of solidarity economies; and exploring these in relation to COMPOST.
+Diverse economies: this was a space for diagramming the wide realm of cultural work that is organised along lines of shared resources; highlighting the diverse and resilient economic underpinnings of solidarity economies; and exploring these in relation to COMPOST.

 Compost: Turning Points

 In January 2021, Kathrin Böhm wrote the following statement:

 *“For me this is the year to compost.
 To compost the many things I have made and been involved with, and to make fertiliser for the future.
 This plan has been in the making for a while, and to enter a new year, the one in which we get used to the end of things as we know them, makes the compost heap a timely rotting pile.